 This is the greatest degree of depression, then there’s a less depressive disorder characterized by symptoms that persist for at least two weeks, but for the diagnosis the person must undergo less than five of the symptoms described above.

 There is also a slight depressive disorder characterized by recurrent episodes of depression that can last from 2 days to 2 weeks and show up at least once a month for a year.
 It means that, the person suffers depression, and then experiences a noticeable improvement to return to the same depressive symptoms after a while.

 In closing, although not the last among depressive disorders is the premenstrual dysphoric disorder.
 As its name indicates, the depressive symptoms occur regularly during the last week of the luteal phase and disappear within a few days of the onset of menstruation.
 To diagnose this disorder the person must have experienced depression in the majority of the menstrual cycles over the last year.
 Obviously, symptoms must be severe enough to interfere with work, school, or usual activities and be entirely absent for at least 1 week after the later menses.

-So, as we can see, many people who clame to be depressed are really only wore on through bad times or prey to discouragement.
+So, as we can see, many people who claimed to be depressed are really only wore on through bad times or prey to discouragement.
 However, we must always bear in mind that the self-diagnosis is not the best solution, especially about mental disorders, where the symptomatology is often subjective.
-Depression is reversible but need specialized treatment.
+Depression is reversible but needs specialized treatment.